fsantanna/go-ipfs/IPPS.md

   },
 ```

-Change the `Bootstrap` nodes to form the topology above:
+Change the `Bootstrap` nodes to form the topology in the figure above:

 ```
   "Bootstrap": [